mozilla/ichnaea/docs/api/wifi_keys.rst

     The received signal strength (RSSI) in dBm, typically in the range of -51 to -113.

-An example of a valid wifi record is below:
+An example of a valid WiFi record is below:

 .. code-block:: javascript